import torch

 # Example usage

-pretrain_dataset = JigsawPuzzleDataset(pretrain_dataset, selected_perms)
+pretrain_dataset = JigsawPuzzleDataset(pretrain_dataset, selected_perms)import matplotlib.pyplot as plt

 import numpy as np